SAP-samples/codejam-cap-llm/exercises/02-explore-genai-hub/README.md

 Similarly, the higher the **Presence Penalty**, the more likely the model will talk about new topics, as you penalize words that have appeared in the text so far.

 With **Max Tokens**, you can set the size of the input and output of the model.
-Where tokens are not words but rather 4-5 characters long.
+Where tokens are not words but rather 4-5 characters long in regards of this model.
+Each and every model can define their tokenization technique for itself.
+There is no set standard for tokenization so be advised if you use LLMs outside of this workshop.

 With the **Temperature** parameter you can set how creative the model should sound so flexible the model is allowed to be in selecting the next token in the sequence.